Questfall/docs/mining/Items.md

 **IMAGE OF ELIXIR**

-The **elixirs** provide beneficial effects to the character which vary a lot ranging from attribute boosts to reducing the cooldown of all of the character spells.
+The **Elixirs** provide beneficial effects to the character which vary a lot ranging from attribute boosts to reducing the cooldown of all of the character spells.

 Consuming an elixir gives either a **temporary** or **permanent** effects.

 **Lower-tier elixirs** (F, E, D) give temporary effects.\
 **Higher-tier elixirs** (C, B, A) give permanent effects.

-There are **four categories of Elixirs**:
+There are four categories of elixirs:

 * **Attribute Elixirs** – Increases the attribute points of the character.
 * **Mystic Elixirs** – These affect primarily the mana and spells, like reducing the mana cost of all the character's spells.